openstack/openstacksdk/doc/source/users/index.rst

    connection

 Once you have a *Connection* instance, the following services may be exposed to you.
-The combination of your ``CloudConfig`` and the catalog of the cloud in question control which services are exposed, but listed below are the ones provided by the SDK.
+The combination of your ``CloudRegion`` and the catalog of the cloud in question control which services are exposed, but listed below are the ones provided by the SDK.